Code-Institute-Submissions/MS2-Colombbeans/README.md

 #### Features left to implement on next updates:
 - Colombbeans farm to cup tasting feature: this would be free coffee samples that can be ordered when initiating business collaborations.
+- Create a client dedicated area where existing customers could log in and place their orders online.
 - Blog section with weekly posts for educating people on coffee production, sustainability and roasting processes.

 ## Technologies used